newton.ModelBuilder#

 Replicates the given builder multiple times, offsetting each copy according to the supplied spacing.

-This method is useful for creating multiple instances of a sub-model (e.g., robots, environments) arranged in a regular grid or along a line.
-Each copy is offset in space by a multiple of the specified spacing vector, and all entities from each copy are assigned to a new environment group.
+This method is useful for creating multiple instances of a sub-model (e.g., robots, scenes) arranged in a regular grid or along a line.
+Each copy is offset in space by a multiple of the specified spacing vector, and all entities from each copy are assigned to a new world.

 Parameters: